We are currently hiring for the position of:

 - Outstanding written and verbal communications skills, including a demonstrated ability to communicate complex topics to non-expert audiences.

 - Demonstrated ability to think strategically, identify opportunities, and develop public policy options.

 - Strong analytic skills, including proficiency with spreadsheets and databases.

 - Self-motivation, ability to work independently, and ability to prioritize tasks.

 - Willingness to work as a part of a team.

 - Commitment to the goals of ITEP.

 This position is full-time and is based in Washington, DC.
 Salary will be based on experience and includes outstanding retirement, health and dental benefits.
-Applications will be accepted until the position is filled.
-To apply, send a resume, writing sample, cover letter, and three references to:
+To apply, send a resume, writing sample and cover letter to Meg Wiehe firstname.lastname@example.org.